WELCOME! Find what you need

 The C stands for “Cite the text evidence.”

 I also tell my students this step is where they need to use words and ideas straight from the text.
-In a follow-up lesson, older students should quote the text using quotation marks, which teachers should directly teach.
-Younger students can tell what the text says without directly quoting the text.

 All students benefit from practicing with sentence starters (also called sentence stems).
 Sentence starters are the beginnings of sentences that allow students to fill in the blanks with the text evidence.
 Students (especially struggling students) find them very helpful for this step of the writing process.